Reliefcreation/WordPress-plugin-media-sync-delete-multilanguage/readme.txt

 The plugin is specifically designed to work with images in the media library that have translations in WPML.

+= Where can I see the deletion logs? =

+You can find the deletion logs in the WordPress admin under Tools > Media Sync Logs.

 == Changelog ==

+= 1.0.1 =
+* Added version tracking system
+* Enhanced logging interface with empty state message
+* Added plugin version display in logs page
+* Improved error handling and notifications
+* General code optimization and cleanup

 = 1.0.0 =
 * Initial release